garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/ArchiMate Core Framework.md

 	- [[The Active Structure Aspect]]
 	- [[The Behaviour Aspect]]
-	- [[The Passive Structure Aspect]] the 3 aspects were inspired by natural language where a sentence has a subject (active structure)
+	- [[The Passive Structure Aspect]] the 3 aspects were inspired by natural language where a sentence has:
+		1. a subject (active structure)
+		2. a verb (behavior)
+		3. an object (passive structure)
+By using the same constructs that people are used to in their own languages, the [[ArchiMate]] language is